 On November 29, 2017, the shareholders of the Company elected Wayne Hubert as a Director of Revival.
 Mr. Hubert has over twenty years of senior management experience in the mining sector, including being Chief Executive Officer ("CEO") of Andean Resources from 2006 to 2010 when it was acquired by Goldcorp for \$3.5 billion.
-Mr. Hubert is a Director of Austral Gold Ltd. and InZinc Mining Ltd. He earned a Bachelor of Science degree in Chemical Engineering from the University of Cape Town (1985) and a Master of Business Administration ("MBA") from Brigham Young University (1990).
+Mr. Hubert is Chairman of Austral Gold Ltd., EnSign Gold Inc. and Director of InZinc Mining Ltd. He earned a Bachelor of Science degree in Chemical Engineering from the University of Cape Town (1985) and a Master of Business Administration ("MBA") from Brigham Young University (1990).